demisto/content/Packs/EDL/Integrations/EDL/EDL_description.md

 ## How to Access the Generic Export Indicators Service

-// should be only on prem - need to check from what version and if it works also from engine If you have several Generic Export Indicators Service integration instances, make sure to use **different listening ports** to separate the outbound feeds.
+If you have several Generic Export Indicators Service integration instances, make sure to use **different listening ports** to separate the outbound feeds.
 Note: After a successful configuration of an instance, if the 'test button' is clicked again, it may result in a failure due to an incorrect assumption that the port is already in use.
 Nevertheless, it is important to highlight that despite this issue, the instance will continue to function correctly.